 The current SUP provided that WGSL stop accepting MSW for disposal as of July 31, 2012.
 Condition No. 14 of the SUP stated, "Municipal solid waste shall be allowed at the Waimanalo Gulch Sanitary Landfill up to July 31, 2012, provided that only ash and residue from H-POWER shall be allowed at the WGSL after July 31, 2012."
-At the time that Condition No. 14 was imposed, some types of MSW could be disposed of at H-POWER, but certain wastes such as sewage sludge, animal carcasses, and treated medical sharps could not be disposed of at H-POWER.
-Moreover, because H-POWER's operating permit requires a permitted landfill as a back-up disposal option, it was conceivable that H-POWER would have to shut down if WGSL is required to stop accepting MSW.
+At the time Condition No. 14 was imposed, certain wastes such as sewage sludge, animal carcasses, and treated medical sharps could not be disposed of at H-POWER.
+Moreover, because H-POWER's operating permit requires a permitted landfill as a back-up disposal option, it was conceivable that H-POWER would have to shut down if WGSL was required to stop accepting MSW.